 7) Build a solid social media presence

 To build a strong awareness of a brand, companies need to engage directly with their target audience.
 The best way to do that is to build an active social media presence.
 Simply posting content online and logging out is not enough.
 Rather, brands need to go out of their way to interact with their audience.
 They can do this by asking questions, commenting on their posts, and generally having meaningful conversations.
 Additionally, they should also encourage user-generated content through contests and giveaways.
-This gives audiences incentive to produce and share content related to a brand.
+This gives audiences an incentive to produce and share content related to the brand.
 Finally, they can encourage employees to share branded content on their personal social media channels, thus helping the brand to reach a wider audience.

 8) Collaborate with other businesses/influencers

 Collaborative branding has also become an extremely productive way of promoting small businesses.
 By establishing co-branding partnerships and working with influencers, a company can reach people who they may not have been able to reach in the past.
 By reaching their partners’ audiences, they can also grow their own business.
 Ultimately, building a mutually-beneficial relationship with an influencer helps boost brand awareness.

 9) Launch a referral program

 As mentioned previously, when consumers have a positive experience with a brand, they are very likely to use word-of-mouth marketing to spread the word about a product or service.
 Launching a referral program not only retains your happy customers but also offers them an incentive to tell their friends and family about products or services.
 This tactic is the perfect way for companies to boost their brand awareness and even sales on a minimal budget.

 Brand awareness can’t be measured in a traditional sense.
 However, companies can still review their activities and metrics to gauge their brand in terms of popularity and consumer awareness.
 By considering both quantitative and qualitative performance, companies can paint the overall picture of their brand awareness.